 - Child welfare and other front line service workers have interpreted motherhood drug use as inherently dangerous and neglectful, if not abusive.
 This is often not the case and when there are legitimate concerns, respectful, strengths-based conversations, provision of information, and service referrals can go a long way to mitigating or eliminating such concerns.

 - Further women often ensure safety through their own care and concern, without any intervention by child welfare authorities what-so-ever.
 Approaches have included not using in front of the children; waiting for kids to leave for school; ensuring someone else is home; keeping supplies and equipment locked up and out of reach; having age appropriate discussions with children regarding safe handling or non-handling of equipment; what to do if…discussions and so on.

 CAF began meeting in libraries and has since developed a network of supportive agencies which provide weekly meeting space among other services, supports and resources.
-We meet twice weekly, one evening we host a support group and one evening we work on community change making. provision of court support As we have built networks and genuine friendships together, women have begun to open their home spaces to the group.
+We meet twice weekly, one evening we host a support group and one evening we work on community change making.
+As we have built networks and genuine friendships together, women have begun to open their home spaces to the group.
 This is both reflective of successful trust building and expansion of opportunities to build greater solidarity.

 Engaging in community change making has included developing public education forums, and workshops, opportunities to develop an anti-racist/anti oppression framework and feminist analysis, and most recently we are beginning work on new projects to include a telephone support line and a workshop series on advocacy provision.
 How to better advocate for mothers facing child welfare and family court surveillance.